Home Remedies for Vaginal Itching: 9 Natural Options

 • 2 liters of water

-Boil the water and add the apple cider vinegar.
-Wait for this mixture to cool, then pour into a sitz basin or bathtub.
-Soak the vaginal area for 20 minutes and then rinse off.
+Boil the water, then add the apple cider vinegar.
+Allow the mixture to cool, then pour it into a sitz basin or bathtub.
+Soak the vulvar area for 20 minutes, then rinse well.

-This sitz bath should not be utilized by pregnant women.
+This sitz bath should not be used during pregnancy.

 4. Garlic and ginger tea

-This tea also helps to strengthen the immune to allow the body to recover quickly from infections.
+This tea may also help strengthen the immune system and support recovery from infections.

 Ingredients

-• 3 cloves of peeled garlic, cut in half
+• 3 garlic cloves, peeled and cut in half

-• 1 cm of ginger root or half a teaspoon of powdered ginger
+• 1 cm of ginger root or ½ teaspoon of ground ginger

 • 1 liter of water

 Boil the water with the garlic.
-Remove from heat and add the ginger.
-Allow to soak for 5 to 10 minutes.
-Then strain and drink 3 to 4 cups throughout the day.
+Remove from heat, add the ginger, and let it steep for 5 to 10 minutes.
+Strain and drink 3 to 4 cups throughout the day.

-Another option to use the garlic and to take advantage of its health benefits is to take garlic oil capsules, which can be found in pharmacies or natural health stores.
+Another option is to take garlic oil capsules, which can be found in pharmacies or natural health stores.

 5. Green tea

-Green tea, made with the medicinal plant Camellia sinensis contains polyphenol E (poly-E) and epigallocatechin-gallate (EGCG) which have anti-inflammatory and antioxidant properties.
-These help to improve immune system action, making it a great option to stop vaginal itching.
+Green tea, made from the plant Camellia sinensis, contains compounds like polyphenol E and EGCG, which have anti-inflammatory and antioxidant properties.
+These compounds may help support the immune system and relieve vaginal itching.

-Green tea also helps to stimulate good bacteria in the gut, like Lactobacillus and Bifidobacterium, which help to balance the vaginal microbiota and facilitate treatment of yeast infections or vulvovaginitis.
+Green tea may also help stimulate the growth of good gut bacteria, such as Lactobacillus and Bifidobacterium.
+This can help support a balanced vaginal microbiota and may complement the treatment of yeast infections or vulvovaginitis.

 • 1 teaspoon of green tea leaves or 1 green tea bag

-Add the leaves or tea bag to a cup of boiling water and allow to steep for 10 minutes.
+Add the green tea leaves or tea bag to a cup of boiling water and steep for 10 minutes.
 Strain, or remove the tea bag, and drink.
-This tea can be consumed 3 to 4 times per day, or as directed by your doctor.
+This tea can be consumed 3 to 4 times per day, or as directed by a healthcare provider.

-Green tea should not be consumed by pregnant or breastfeeding women, nor by anyone with insomnia, hyperthyroidism, gastritis or high blood pressure.
-Because it contains caffeine, you should avoid drinking this tea at the end of the day or in excessive quantities.
+Green tea should not be consumed by people who are pregnant or breastfeeding, or by people with insomnia, hyperthyroidism, gastritis, or high blood pressure.
+Because it contains caffeine, green tea should be avoided at the end of the day or in excessive amounts.

 6. Coconut oil